wp-plugins/post-pay-counter/readme.txt

 * Cool jQuery effects added to show/hide options.
 * Improvements in csv encoding shortcomings.
 * Uninstall file added instead of the deactivation method.

+== Upgrade Notice ==
+= 1.3.4.1 =
+As far as my tests have been able to prove, this should be a 1.3-and-after working version.

 == Screenshots ==
 1. Post Pay Counter configuration page